 "Troon boasts five golf courses.
 The three municipally controlled courses are Darley, Lochgreen and Fullarton, where charges range from 1s.
 3d. to 2s. per round (Sundays, 3s.), 2s. to 3s.
 6d. per day (Sundays, 5s.), etc."

 The Troon & Ayrshire FHS have also published the Dundonald Burial Register and booklets of Dundonald and Crosbie (Troon) monumental inscriptions.

-Troon Old Parish Church, on Ayr Street, was not built until 1894.
+Troon Old Parish Church (link currently unavailable), on Ayr Street, was not built until 1894.